Whale Fall

 Ed-Tech

-A "whale fall" refers to the extraordinary process where a whale's body, after death, sinks to the ocean floor, creating a unique ecosystem that sustains marine life for decades.
-This natural phenomenon serves as a poignant reminder of the cycle of life and the delicate balance that must be preserved for nature to thrive.
+A 'whale fall' refers to the extraordinary process where a whale's body, after its death, sinks to the ocean floor, creating a unique ecosystem that sustains marine life for decades.
+This natural phenomenon serves as a critical reminder of the cycle of life and the delicate balance that must be preserved for nature to thrive.

 → External Collaborator: Whale and Dolphin Conservation, UK